 Follow the steps mentioned below to download the official Windows 10 ISO.

-- Select edition and click on the Confirm button.
+- Select the edition and click on the Confirm button.

 - The website will validate your request.
 Next, you’ll be asked to select the product language.
 Click on Confirm.